5 Fascinating Ladybug Behaviors

 The bright red or orange coloration of ladybugs is often associated with the presence of defensive chemicals, such as alkaloids or glycosides, which are sequestered from their diet of aphids or other prey.
 These chemical compounds can be distasteful, irritating, or toxic to predators, making ladybugs unattractive or harmful targets for consumption.
 Ladybugs may also engage in reflex bleeding, where they release hemolymph (blood) containing these defensive compounds when threatened, further reinforcing their aposematic defenses.

-Of course, that's not the little ladybug's only form of defense: its pair of powerful wings give it the ability to quickly escape all but the fastest predators!
+Of course, that's not the little ladybug's only form of defense: a pair of powerful wings give it the ability to quickly escape all but the fastest predators!

 Migratory Behavior